MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ### Update your app

-You don't have to upload your app again if you make code changes (these are reflected in Teams in real-time).
+You don't have to sideload your app again if you make code changes (these are reflected in Teams in real-time).
 However, you must reinstall if you change any app configurations.
 For more information, see [Role of an admin in upgrading Teams apps](/MicrosoftTeams/apps-update-experience).

 When a Teams app receives an update, the user must consent to update the app in any one context, and the app is automatically updated in all the related contexts (chats, channels, and meetings) where the app is installed.
 The user can update the app from any context.